Hrvoje1307/qr-code-card-design/qr-code-component-main/README-template.md

 ## Acknowledgments

-I made this alone but I learned alot from Jonas Schmedtmann
+I made this alone but I learned a lot from Jonas Schmedtmann